Lakens/TOSTER/README.md

 install.packages("TOSTER")
 ```

+# Contributing

+We are happy to receive bug reports, suggestions, questions, and (most
+of all) contributions to fix problems and add features.
+Pull Requests
+for contributions are encouraged.

+Here are some simple ways in which you can contribute (in the increasing
+order of commitment):

+-   Read and correct any inconsistencies in the documentation
+-   Raise issues about bugs or wanted features
+-   Review code
+-   Add new functionality

+## Code of Conduct

+Please note that the TOSTER project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.

 ## Educational Material

 For educational material on setting the smallest effect size of interest and equivalence tests, see week 2 of the MOOC "Improving Your Statistical Questions". https://www.coursera.org/teach/improving-statistical-questions.